For this post I want to cover how SQL Server DBA’s can use Power BI Report Server. So that others have ideas on how to use it.

-If you don’t know Power BI that well the first might be a better option.
-However if you use one dashboard with the right security settings in place it makes the dashboard easier to maintain and update.
-An expert called Reza Rad has a webinar about Power BI Security Patterns here.
+If you don’t know Power BI Report Server that well than the first option is probably better.
+However, if you use one dashboard with the right security settings in place it makes the dashboard easier to maintain and update.

-It was actually this project that introduced me to the Papercut mail application.
-You can find out more about DBAChecks here.
+In fact, it was this project that introduced me to the Papercut mail application.
+You can find out more about dbachecks in detail here.

 I hope my post about how SQL Server DBA’s can use Power BI Report Server proves useful for some of you?